ComfortableSoftware-DEV/runawayClock_OLD/README.md

-# runawayClock
+# runawayClock_OLD
-an onscreen clock that learns where not to be by where you click over time
+an onscreen clock that almost always runs away from the mouse cursor